Osman-Bas/Travelling_Salesman_Problem/README.md

   - Dynamic Programming (DP with Bitmasking).
   - Genetic Algorithm (Approximate solution for large graphs).
 - **Visualization**: Plot the optimal route and city coordinates.
-- **Performance Analysis**: Compare runtime and accuracy of algorithms..
+- **Performance Analysis**: Compare runtime and accuracy of algorithms.

 ## 🛠 Installation
 1. **Prerequisites**: